 In the frequentist interpretation, probabilities are discussed only when dealing with well-defined random experiments.
 The set of all possible outcomes of a random experiment is called the sample space of the experiment.
-An event is defined as a particular subset of the sample space to be considered.
-For any given event, only one of two possibilities may hold: it occurs, or it does not.
+An event is a subset of the sample space to be considered.
+Only one of two possibilities may hold for any event: it occurs or not.
 The relative frequency of occurrence of an event, observed in several repetitions of the experiment, is a measure of the probability of that event.
 This is the core conception of probability in the frequentist interpretation.

 The frequentist approach claims that, as the number of trials increases, the change in the relative frequency will diminish.
 Hence, one can view probability as the limiting value of the corresponding relative frequencies.

 In contrast to frequentist interpretation, here, Bayesian probability is interpreted as reasonable expectation representing a state of knowledge or as quantification of a personal belief.
 Namely, this is the idea of an extension of propositional logic, with the propositions' truth or falsity being unknown.